-- 2. The average CFS student is non-traditional in nature; many are working adults with families and careers, and it is possible they are consumed with other life responsibilities. - 3.
-CFS 4010 is the program's capstone course and is designed to be highly rigorous.
-Having transferred from other programs, students may not be adequately prepared for the demands of the course. - 4.
-7 of the 50 students simply did not complete the assignment.
+- The average CFS student is non-traditional in nature; many are working adults with families and careers, and it is possible they are consumed with other life responsibilities. - CFS 4010 is the program's capstone course and is designed to be highly rigorous.
+Having transferred from other programs, students may not be adequately prepared for the demands of the course.

+7 of the 50 students did not complete the assignment.
 This lack of submission is not a true reflection of knowledge gained, but rather other factors that impact the success of students in the course.

-In 2019-2020, the target was not met.
+In 2020-2021, the target was not met.

-Based on the analysis of AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-Faculty will provide additional clarity to students regarding the expectations of this key assessment.
-As this course is delivered in an online format, faculty will also develop an additional mode of communication specifically related to this assignment to increase student's knowledge and understanding of the assessment's content.
-Additionally, in AC 2020-2021, faculty will review all relevant coursework with corresponding assignments, guidelines, and rubrics for adjustment, where appropriate, to promote student learning.
+Based on the analysis of AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.

+- Faculty will provide additional clarity to students regarding the expectations of this key assessment. - As this course is delivered in an online format, faculty also developed an additional mode of communication specifically related to this assignment to increase student's knowledge and understanding of the assessment's content. - Additionally, one faculty member serves as the instructor for CFS 4010 and CFS 4500, in order to provide a seamless transition between the two final courses of the program.

-These changes will assist the students in honing ethical decision-making skills, as well as the ability to apply those skills, culminating in increased success during the internship semester.
+These changes have assisted the students in honing ethical decision-making skills, as well as the ability to apply skills, culminating in increased success during the internship semester.

 Comprehensive Summary of Key Evidence of Seeking Improvement Based on Analysis of Results.
-Based on the analysis of the results from AC 2018-2019 the following actions were taken to seek improvement in AC 2019-2020.
+Program faculty made several decisions after examining results of data analysis from AC 2019-2020 which resulted in improved student learning and program improvement in AC 2020-2021.

 - SLO 1: Faculty improved the informational delivery in CFS 1070.
 A new program coordinator worked to support the instructor teaching the course.
 Faculty ensured students were provided additional clarity regarding this key assessment. - SLO 2: Faculty adjusted pedagogy and improved informational delivery in CFS 3030. - SLO 3: Faculty developed and delivered an internship handbook for CFS 4500, which delineated the requirements necessary for success in the course.
-Faculty also completed virtual meetings with students regarding their plans for their onsite projects. - SLO 4: Faculty developed and delivered a power point presentation to streamline the process of planning, implementing, documenting, and assessing the internship onsite project.
+Faculty also completed virtual meetings with students regarding their plans for their onsite projects.

+- SLO 4: Faculty developed and delivered a presentation to streamline the process of planning, implementing, documenting, and assessing the internship onsite project.
 In AC 2019-2020, faculty developed guidelines and a rubric for this key assessment. - SLO 5: Faculty improved informational delivery of the content regarding the Ethical Dilemmas Paper in CFS 4010.
-In AC 2019-2020, faculty developed specific guidelines and a rubric for this key assessment.
+Faculty developed specific guidelines and a rubric for this key assessment.